New Jersey Roads - NJ 45/CR 551

-Now skipping up to Woodbury, there's one of these large old signs NB and this one is SB, along the NJ 45/CR 551 duplex.
+Now skipping up to Woodbury, there's one of these large old signs NB at Hunter St. and SB along the NJ 45/CR 551 duplex.

 At the south end of that duplex, CR 551 should really head to the right - I'm pretty certain this is S Broad St. at the Salem Ave./Mantua Ave. split (there is a Walgreens in the right location, too).
 I guess that means you'll have to steal it for me, so that people will stop being confused.

 Enjoy Woodbury as I travel north.
 The stone building is the Gloucester County Courthouse, on the northwest corner at CR 534.

 Delaware St., CR 640, EB where it is about to become CR 534.
 This sign would imply NJ 45 is left and CR 551 is right, but that's the standard way to design it.